programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Research in mass communication studies has traditionally followed Quantitative Content Analysis (CA) methods.
 However, algorithmic text analysis (ATA) has also recently grown in popularity, due to increased availability of large quantities of textual data.[^2] Both methods aim to infer meaning from text, either through classification or measurement.
 Whereas CA relies heavily on carefully crafted codebooks that are built around research questions, and verified by multiple human coders,[^3] [^4] ATA makes use of computational methods like statistics and machine learning.
 You might have heard of other, conceptually similar terms: [text mining](https://perma.cc/9ZBJ-A3CU), or [Natural Language Processing](https://perma.cc/PW5F-PG2C), for example.[^5]

 In our case study, we will aim to discover patterns within a large amount of data[^6] using an approach that is situated somewhere in between CA and ATA.
-On  one hand, our approach only conducts [distant reading](https://perma.cc/L4PQ-XGAP), relying less on human coders (as is often required in CA).
-On the other hand, this approach only measures the manifest features of text (for example, frequency) and does not involve any other types of algorithmic classification often seen in ATA.
+On the one hand, our approach only conducts [distant reading](https://perma.cc/L4PQ-XGAP), relying less on human coders (as is often required in CA).
+On the other hand, this approach only measures the manifest features of text (in this case, frequency) and does not involve any other types of algorithmic classification often seen in ATA.

 ### Dataset